 - Everyone should be treated with respect

-What are the rules around flying flags in the UGDSB?
+What are the protocols for flying flags in the UGDSB?

 The UGDSB has specific procedures that all schools must follow to request permission to fly a flag (in addition to the Canadian flag) outside of the school.
 These procedures are outlined in Policy 310 – Display of Flags.